iExecBlockchainComputing/iexec-sdk/docs/classes/internal_.IExecVoucherModule.md

 ▸ **getVoucherAddress**(`owner`): `Promise`<`string`\>

-return the address of the voucher contract of the specified address when the address owns one
+returns the address of the voucher contract for the specified address if the address owns a voucher

 example:
 ```js